A Galerkin type method for kinetic Fokker Planck equations based on Hermite expansions: Introduction and statement of main results

 Various versions of the problem in \cref{ivp1} have been extensively studied from both theoretical and numerical perspectives over the past few decades.
 Notably, in \cite{villaniHypocoercivity2009}, Villani established the existence and exponential decay to equilibrium, under assumptions on the potential $U=U(x)$.
 In \cite{villaniHypocoercivity2009}, Villani also introduced the notion of {hypocoercivity} which essentially amounts to redeeming the initial lack of coercivity of the hypoelliptic operators at hand, by introducing auxiliary norms in which solutions are proved to dissipate and quantitative decay estimates can be deduced.
+An extension of the hypercoercivity framework for superlinear growth was studied by Dolbeault, Mouhot and Schmeiser in \cite{dolbeault2015hypocoercivity}.
 In \cite{herauIsotropicHypoellipticityTrend2004a}, Herau and Nier gave explicit estimates of the rate of decay to the equilibrium using hypoelliptic techniques and by making the connection to the Witten Laplacian and its spectrum and spectral gaps.
 Spectral gaps were further studied in a series of papers by Herau et al., including \cite{herauSemiclassicalAnalysisKramersFokkerPlanck2005,herauTunnelEffectKramersFokkerPlanck2008,herauTunnelEffectSymmetries2011a}.
 In these papers the authors used semiclassical analysis to study the relationship between small eigenvalues and minimums of the potential $U$.
 More recently, Bony et al.~\cite{bony2022eyringkramers} generalized the results from \cite{herauTunnelEffectSymmetries2011a} to general Fokker-Planck type operators admitting a Gibbs stationary distribution and established an Eyring-Kramers formula for the eigenvalues of the operator.
-Different from the approaches mentined above, Albritton et al.~\cite{albrittonVariationalMethodsKinetic2021a} proved the existence of weak solutions in $\T^d$ and exponential decay in an $\L^2$-setting using a variational approach based on energy methods.
+Different from the approaches mentioned above, Albritton et al.~\cite{albrittonVariationalMethodsKinetic2021a} proved the existence of weak solutions in $\T^d$ and exponential decay in an $\L^2$-setting using a variational approach based on energy methods.
 Cao et al.~\cite{caoExplicitConvergenceRate2023} extended the results of \cite{albrittonVariationalMethodsKinetic2021a} to the whole space and developed a new method for determining the rate of decay to equilibrium in the $\L^2$ norm.
 Their approach involves expressing the estimate in terms of the Poincaré constant of the underlying space.